 Immigration can be a stressful process when embarking on the path alone but with Regulated Canadian Immigration Consultants (RCICs) on your side, you don’t need to worry about the admin of the application process.
 These professionals have all been through the immigration process themselves and therefore know all about the correct documents to submit as well as when to submit them.

 These consultants are also helpful in assessing your profile and qualifications to make the right choice for you and your family moving forward with the immigration process.
-Boost your points and ease yourself through the application with friendly guidance on your side.
+Boost your points and ease yourself through the application with friendly guidance.

-Sign up with our expert service in order to get assessed and receive the best advice about which of the over 60 programs to apply for.
-Start your journey to immigrate to Canada as a French-speaker today and join one of the most diverse and welcoming communities worldwide.
+With our expert service, get assessed and receive the best advice about which of the over 100 Canadian immigration and visa programs to apply for.
+Start your journey to immigrate to Canada as a French speaker today and join one of the most diverse and welcoming communities worldwide.